Articles

 It’s worth noting that according to the Student Aid Internet Gateway (SAIG) agreement, the institution’s president or CEO must sign an attestation confirming compliance with the GLBA Safeguards Rule’s nine elements, as outlined in 16 CFR Part 314.

-Conduct your Assessment
+Conduct your risk assessment

 It’s crucial to note that, according to the SAIG agreement, the institution’s president or CEO must sign an attestation stating, “I have ensured that the Standards for Safeguarding Customer Information, as applicable to my institution (See Glossary), 16 C.F.R.
 Part 314, issued by the Federal Trade Commission (FTC), as required by the Gramm-Leach-Bliley (GLB) Act, P.L.
 106-102 have been implemented.
 I understand that failure to implement the requirements of the GLB Act may be considered a lack of administrative capability under 34 C.F.R. § 668.16 by the Secretary.”

-Ace your Audit
+Ace your audit

-IsoraGRC for GLBA Safeguards Rule
+Isora GRC for GLBA Safeguards Rule

-The GLBA Safeguards Rule isn’t just a regulatory guideline; it’s a mandate with serious implications for non-compliance.
+The GLBA Safeguards Rule isn’t just a regulatory guideline; it’s a mandate with severe implications for non-compliance.
 At its core, the rule calls for organizations to establish a robust Information Security Risk Management (ISRM) program, maintain an IT asset inventory, continuously assess risks across covered business units and third parties, and provide board-level reporting.

 With Isora, information security & assurance teams of all sizes can:

-✔ Launch custom or prebuilt security questionnaires for risk assessments, allowing both internal teams and third parties to answer questions, upload evidence, collaborate, and sign attestations.
+✔ Launch custom or prebuilt security questionnaires for risk assessments, allowing internal teams and third parties to answer questions, upload evidence, collaborate, and sign attestations.

 ✔ Create a centralized inventory of IT assets, applications, and third parties, complete with metadata details like data classification, ownership, and user tracking.

-✔ Connect with any other platforms, including existing procurement, risk intelligence, and GRC platforms to enable the flow of information.
+✔ Connect with any other platforms, including existing procurement, risk intelligence, and GRC platforms, to enable the flow of information.

 Join dozens of established organizations who trust Isora to help them build and scale their GRC programs.